Scheduled MonumentsEnglandRock with four cup marks near relict walling north of Dryas Dike 710m ESE of Wards End, Middleton Moor

 What is Rock with four cup marks near relict walling north of Dryas Dike 710m ESE of Wards End, Middleton Moor?

-Rock with four cup marks near relict walling north of Dryas Dike 710m ESE of Wards End, Middleton Moor is a prehistoric rock carving of Bronze Age date.
+Rock with four cup marks near relict walling north of Dryas Dike 710m ESE of Wards End, Middleton Moor is a prehistoric rock art monument located on the moorland of the Pennines in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014150.

 Who is responsible for protecting Rock with four cup marks near relict walling north of Dryas Dike 710m ESE of Wards End, Middleton Moor?